JayaswalVivek/Masked_Language_Model/README.md

 ## Masked Language Model

 This is a modification of the code published by HuggingFace (https://huggingface.co/blog/how-to-train) for training a masked language model (MLM).
 The original code uses older versions of Tokenizer and Transformer libraries and some of the functions have now been deprecated.
-Therefore, there was a need for newer code and I hope that others find this code useful.
+Therefore, there was a need for newer code based on --
+1. HuggingFace Transformers Version 4.12.5
+2. HuggingFace Tokenizers Version 0.10.0
+3. HuggingFace Datasets Version 1.16.1

 Further, to ensure that a user can execute all the steps using a free Google Colab account, only a subset of the original Esperanto data set is used for model training and testing.